 1080° Snowboarding Review - Screenshot 1 of 5

 Originally released for the Nintendo 64 in 1998, 1080° Snowboarding was Nintendo's attempt to bring the snowboarding experience to its home console.
-It did a good job: six courses provide a variety of thrills as you hop on a board and tackle the snowy slopes.
-Five riders of varying abilities and several boards are available and there's the ability to perform some fancy looking tricks, too.
+And the company did a good job: six courses provide a variety of thrills as you hop on a board and tackle the snowy slopes.
+There are five riders of varying abilities, several boards are available to ride on, and there's the ability to perform some fancy-looking tricks, too.
+And it still holds up decently all these years later.

 Visually this is a great looking N64 title with fast and smooth action.
-As you would expect lots of snow means lots of white, but rocky surfaces, trees, advertising banners and buildings are to be found around the courses to prevent things from looking too plain.
-The boarders avoid looking blocky, but the same cannot be said for their shadows.
-Other places the game shows its age is with sharp edges on some points of the courses, flat spectators and scenery pop-up.
-None of this is off-putting, however, and there are some good effects.
-The snow blowing towards camera is a simple but effective trick whilst elsewhere you will find reflections in ice and the sun causing lens flare whilst adding a warm glow to the snow.
+As you would expect, lots of snow means lots of white, but rocky surfaces, trees, advertising banners and buildings can be spotted throughout the courses to prevent things from looking too plain.
+The snowboarders manage to not look blocky, though the same cannot be said for their shadows.
+Other places the game shows its age are on the sharp edges in the courses, flat, cardboard-esque spectators and scenery pop-in.
+None of this is off-putting, however, and there are some good effects throughout the game: The snow blowing towards the camera is a simple but effective trick whilst elsewhere you will find reflections in ice and the sun causing lens flare whilst adding a warm glow to the environment.

 1080° Snowboarding Review - Screenshot 2 of 5

-There's some good character animation here with the boarders shifting their weight realistically, but what really sells the illusion are the controls.
-The control stick is (unsurprisingly) used for movement and it works a charm whether you're making a small adjustment to get a better line or performing a tight turn to avoid smashing into a wall.
+There are some good character animations here too, with the boarders shifting their weight realistically, but what really sells the illusion are the controls.
+You use the control stick for movement and it works a charm whether you're making a small adjustment to get a better line or are performing a tight turn to avoid smashing into a wall.
 There's a button to crouch which increases your speed and can also be used to soften your landings – although it's also important to shift your centre of gravity whilst in mid-air to ensure as smooth a landing as possible.
-There's also a jump button that can be used to hop on to an alternate path or over the obstacles someone has placed along the racing line in the hope of capturing footage for a hilarious "craziest snowboarding accidents" compilation.
+There's also a jump button that can be used to hop to an alternate path or over any obstacles someone has placed along the racing line in the hope of capturing footage for a hilarious "craziest snowboarding accidents" compilation.

 1080° Snowboarding Review - Screenshot 3 of 5